“Commercial mediation enables businesses to conduct their business – instead of being distracted by disputes.”

 “You can achieve solutions you might not even believe they exist!”

-Julia Jung has acted several times as arbitrator under the ICC and the Swiss Rules as well as in ad hoc proceedings.
+Julia Jung regularly sits as arbitrator under the ICC and the Swiss Rules as well as in ad hoc proceedings.
 She is an experienced counsel in international commercial and investor-state arbitrations as well as related matters before Swiss courts.
-Also, she has acted as legal secretary to arbitral tribunals under a variety of arbitration rules (such as the ICC, Swiss, Vienna, UNCITRAL, ICDR and JAMS Rules).
+Also, she has acted as legal secretary to arbitral tribunals under a variety of arbitration rules (such as the ICC, Swiss, Vienna, DIS, UNCITRAL, ICDR and JAMS Rules).

-She is used to work in a wide range of sectors such as construction and engineering, energy, telecommunication, corporate, M&A, (re-)insurance, IP, IT, sports industry, pharma, real estate, financial industry, textile, general trade and distribution, business services, etc.
+So far, she worked in a wide range of sectors such as construction and engineering, real estate, energy, IT, telecommunication, corporate, M&A, financial industry, distribution, etc.